Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Feature extraction

 Breathing rate is the frequency with the highest spectral amplitude in the frequency domain representation of the signal (again, it is not applicable in apnea and faulty data classes).
 Discrete Fourier Transform (DFT) of the time domain data $z[n]$ is taken using

 where L is the length of the dataset and its DFT. $Z[k]$ contains different frequency components present in the signal $z[n]$.
-The frequency index with the maximum magnitude is found to be
+The frequency index with the maximum magnitude is found to be $k_{\max} = \underset{k}{\text{arg max}}~|Z[k]|$.
+Then, the corresponding frequency or the breathing rate, $f_{max}$, is calculated using